Estimation Stability with Cross Validation (ESCV): Experimental Results for Lasso

 \subsubsection{Other Correlation Structures}

 The constant correlation structure can be seen as a simple one latent variable model.
-Here we introduce other correlation structures corresponding to more complex models and run the same simulations ($n=100, p=150$, and varying $\sigma$ and $\rho$).
+Here we introduce other correlation structures corresponding to more complex models and run the same simulations ($n=100, p=300$, and varying $\sigma$ and $\rho$).
 First, block correlation: all $p$ features are randomly grouped into 10 blocks, and within each block, the features have correlation $\rho$ while features from separate blocks are independent.
 Here, we let $\rho = 0.3, 0.5, 0.9$.
 Second, Toeplitz design: $\Sigma_{ij} = \rho^{|i-j|}$, with $\rho = 0.5, 0.9, 0.99$.
-In this case, the ten true variables indices are randomly distributed among the $p$ variables so that they are not all strongly correlated with each other.
+In both cases, the ten true variables indices are randomly distributed among the $p$ variables so that they are not all strongly correlated with each other.
 The results for the two designs are summarized in Tables \ref{BloTab} and \ref{ToeTab} respectively.

 Despite the different correlation structures, the qualitative results from the prior section holds again in both variations.
 For prediction error, $CV$ almost always outperforms $ESCV$, but $ESCV$'s predictive performance can be quite close to $CV$'s when $\rho \neq 0$.
 For estimation error, $ESCV$ gains on and eventually outperforms $CV$ with increasing correlation levels.
 And for model selection, $ESCV$ almost always has a higher $F$-measure than $CV$.
 Digging deeper, Table \ref{TPFPTab} shows the breakdown of the $F$-measure into the true positive and false positive rates.
 We can see that $ESCV$ has much lower false positive rates while sacrificing relatively little on the true positive rates.
-Also unsurprising, $BIC$ continues to do poorly in these $p>n$ regimes.